martinrotter/rssguard/docs/source/features/filters.md

 | `deassignAllLabels()`                                                         | `void`       | Removes all labels from the message. |
 | `exportCategoriesToLabels(Boolean assign_to_message)`                         | `void`       | Creates RSS Guard labels for all categories of this message and can optionally assign them to the article. [^2] |

 [^1]: Fetching fuller contents may issue extra network requests, can slow down feed fetching, and can increase database size significantly.
+See the [article extractor CLI](extractor) if you want to call the extractor directly from a filter or another script.
 [^2]: This is intended mainly for newly fetched articles.
 When processing already stored articles from the dialog, this helper may not have anything useful to export.

 ### `app`